tewarid/tewarid.github.io/_posts/2018/2018-03-01-quickly-create-markdown-table-in-visual-studio-code.md

 +------------------------+--------------+
 ```

-The same procedure can be used with pipe tables.

-This is how the grid table looks when rendered to PDF
+This is how the grid table should look when rendered to PDF using the eisvogel latex template

 ![Grid Table rendered to PDF by Pandoc](/assets/img/pandoc-pdf-grid-table.png)